Hancock County is named for John Hancock, who was a signer of the Declaration of Independence and who lived from 1737 to 1793.

 Contractor: James Smith and Company

 Description: The building faces north and is a two story red colored brick and stone structure.
-The building is located on Courthouse Square.
+The building is located on Courthouse Square in the center of Sparta.
 The north front has a wide porch on the first story with central entrance.
 On the second story are three high arched windows with a smaller arched windows at each corner.
 At the roof line is a pediment with wide cornice below.
 On the center of the roof is a large square white colored cupola with clock and steep roof at the top.
 The building has a mansard roof.
 The courtroom is located on the second story.
 The building was restored in the 1970’s.

 Note: A fire on August 11, 2014 destroyed the building.
 The building was originally constructed to allow the center timbers to fall inwards during a fire, allowing the outer walls to remain standing.
 The building was rebuilt using the original walls.
 The architect is Carter Watkins Associates Architects Inc. of Monroe and the contractor is J W Spratlin and Sons Construction of Lincolnton.
 The cost for reconstruction is $6,600,000.